top of page

 The Hallowing

 Good old Rosanna, Essa thought fondly but with a touch of envy.
 Rosanna, one year her junior, always remembered things like ceramic basins to catch leaks.
-She’d never been so lost in her own thoughts that she’d kicked over the milk pail and spilled the precious milk everywhere.
+She’d never been so lost in her own thoughts that she’d kicked over the milk pail and spilled the precious contents everywhere.

 Essa sighed out loud and then covered her mouth, but her sister’s even breathing did not change.
 She relaxed.